 Once upon a time, in a remote village there lived a family of four people, the parents, and two children.

-The parents, who were really apprehensive and protective, tried to discourage their children, a boy aged 10 and a girl aged 8, from hanging out with their peers, playing close to ponds, rolling in the grass, meeting new friends, talking to strangers, etc.
+The parents, who were really apprehensive and protective, tried to discourage their children, a boy aged 10 and a girl aged 8, from hanging out with their peers, playing close to ponds, rolling in the grass, meeting new friends, and from talking to strangers.

 On a summer day, the two siblings were alone at home and since they got bored with playing within the walls of their house, they decided to make the most of the nice weather, have a ride, and explore the surrounding area.